Rajpratik71/volatility-wiki/Command-Reference23.md

 ## kdbgscan

-As opposed to [imageinfo](Command-Reference23#imageinfo) which simply provides profile suggestions, kdbgscan is designed to positively identify the correct profile and the correct KDBG address (if there happen to be multiple).
+As opposed to [imageinfo](Command Reference#imageinfo) which simply provides profile suggestions, kdbgscan is designed to positively identify the correct profile and the correct KDBG address (if there happen to be multiple).
 This plugin scans for the KDBGHeader signatures linked to Volatility profiles and applies sanity checks to reduce false positives.
-The verbosity of the output and number of sanity checks that can be performed depends on whether Volatility can find a DTB, so if you already know the correct profile (or if you have a profile suggestion from [imageinfo](Command-Reference23#imageinfo)), then make sure you use it.
+The verbosity of the output and number of sanity checks that can be performed depends on whether Volatility can find a DTB, so if you already know the correct profile (or if you have a profile suggestion from [imageinfo](Command Reference#imageinfo)), then make sure you use it.

 Here's an example scenario of when this plugin can be useful.
-You have a memory sample that you believe to be Windows 2003 SP2 x64, but [pslist](Command-Reference23#pslist) doesn't show any processes.
+You have a memory sample that you believe to be Windows 2003 SP2 x64, but [pslist](Command Reference#pslist) doesn't show any processes.
 The pslist plugin relies on finding the process list head which is pointed to by KDBG.
 However, the plugin takes the *first* KDBG found in the memory sample, which is not always the *best* one.
 You may run into this problem if a KDBG with an invalid PsActiveProcessHead pointer is found earlier in a sample (i.e. at a lower physical offset) than the valid KDBG.

 Notice below how kdbgscan picks up two KDBG structures: an invalid one (with 0 processes and 0 modules) is found first at 0xf80001172cb0 and a valid one (with 37 processes and 116 modules) is found next at 0xf80001175cf0.
-In order to "fix" [pslist](Command-Reference23#pslist) for this sample, you would simply need to supply the --kdbg=0xf80001175cf0 to the plist plugin.
+In order to "fix" [pslist](Command Reference#pslist) for this sample, you would simply need to supply the --kdbg=0xf80001175cf0 to the plist plugin.

     $ python vol.py -f Win2K3SP2x64-6f1bedec.vmem --profile=Win2003SP2x64 kdbgscan
-    Volatile Systems Volatility Framework 2.1_alpha
+    Volatility Foundation Volatility Framework 2.4
     **************************************************
     Instantiating KDBG using: Kernel AS Win2003SP2x64 (5.2.3791 64bit)
     Offset (V)                    : 0xf80001172cb0